Vermont 50 50 Mile 2-3 Person Relay Team Run

 - No aid is allowed from a moving vehicle.

-- Any runner accepting a ride for any reason is out of the race.
+- Any participant accepting a ride for any reason is out of the race.

 - Use of trekking poles or headphones (walkmans, radios, etc.) is NOT ALLOWED due to sharing the trails with mountain bikers who may be passing you.

-- Runners who get lost must return, without assistance, to the point where they left the course to continue.
+- Participants who get lost must return, without assistance, to the point where they left the course to continue.

-- Each Relay Team is allowed to register ONE (1) vehicle for the race.
+- Each Relay Team is allowed to register ONE (1) Crew vehicle for the race.

-- Only ONE Relay Team Member is ALLOWED ON COURSE At any given time.
+- Only ONE Relay Team Member is ALLOWED ON COURSE at any given time.
 Failure to abide will result in TEAM DISQUALIFICATION.

 - One CHIPPED BIB will be issued to the Team Captain and passed along to other team members at the exchange points on course.

 - Exchange Point/Designated Aid Stations-Mileage Breakdown (approx.) 12.3 Miles Start to Skunk Hollow, 19.0 Miles Skunk Hollow to Greenall’s 18.7 Miles Greenall’s to finish

 - Relay runners are responsible for getting themselves to the exchange points. the race DOES NOT provide transportation.
-Only one Relay Team Crew Vehicle per relay team will be allowed, and it must have an Official Parking Permit, which must be obtained at the Information Desk.
+Only one Relay Team Crew Vehicle per relay team will be allowed, and it must have an Official Aid Station Access Car Tag, which must be obtained at the Car tag Table on Saturday.

 - Remember to get the chipped bib from your team member at the exchange point/designated aid station to continue on course.